Grammy-Nominated Vocalist Carla Cook

-New York City: Baruch College (The City University of New York) will host Grammy-nominated vocalist Carla Cook and her trio February 10, 2005, as part of the Milt Hinton Jazz Perspectives concert series, now in its 13th season.
-To hear selections from Carla Cook's CD's, select "Music," or click on the Music tab on her web site.
+New York City: Baruch College (The City University of New York) will again host Grammy-nominated vocalist Carla Cook and her quartet October 25, 2007, as part of the Milt Hinton Jazz Perspectives concert series, now in its 16th season.
+This will be Ms. Cook’s second appearance at the Hinton jazz concert series.

 The performance will take place in Engelman Recital Hall, in Baruch’s Vertical Campus at 55 Lexington Avenue.
 The concert begins at 1 p.m.
-It is free and open to the general public and Baruch students, faculty and administration.
+It is free to Baruch students, faculty and administration.
+There is a nominal ticket charge for non-Baruch community individuals.

-This concert—organized by thhe Milt Hinton Jazz Perspectives Committee—is funded by the Baruch College Performing Arts Center and The Baruch College Fund.
+This concert–organized by the Milt Hinton Jazz Perspectives Committee–is funded by the Baruch College Performing Arts Center and The Baruch College Fund.

 Carla Cook Background